kfix/adapt-ffb-joy/README.md

     - Can ATMega32U4 (Teensy) handle it all or is there need for more memory or calculation power?

 ## Why
+(from the original branch)

-The MIDI-like protocol in FFP was reverse engineered in Adapt-FFB-Joy project already.
+> The MIDI-like protocol in FFP was reverse engineered in Adapt-FFB-Joy project already.
 But not 100%.
 And it wasn't really reliable.
 Also, the FFP's own firmware didn't really implement it all.
 And some of the things it did implement, weren't really perfect.
 So, with this approach, the FFP can be made even better than the original was with still very modest investements and fair level complexity of building it yourself.

-Another reason is to provide a starting point for software for other force feedback joystick builders that have awesome hardward, but no software to run it with in Windows and in games especially.
+> Another reason is to provide a starting point for software for other force feedback joystick builders that have awesome hardware, but no software to run it with in Windows and in games especially.

+From this starting point, we can make the CH Force FX leap 23 years into the future!

+It & its IForce APIs never used USB, and predates the the DirectInput FFB API.

+Misgivings between Immersion and Microsoft meant that software titles chose between IForce and DirectInput, the dInput titles being (relatively) newer games.

 ## Developing the code